-Edition/Parnell by MR.P STUDIOS was shared on the showcase section during August and now once more, giving us all a glimpse behind the scenes of MR.P teamwork on two images they delivered for a contemporary building design by Monk Mackenzie.
+Edition in Parnell by MR.P STUDIOS was shared on the showcase section during August and now, the making of Edition in Parnell is giving us all a glimpse behind the scenes of MR.P teamwork on two images they delivered for a contemporary building design by Monk Mackenzie.
 Learn how they used RailClone, GrowFX and gave Corona Renderer their first go!

 MR.P is privileged to work with some of the world’s most respected architects and creatives to help visualize their designs.
 The studio’s team of highly skilled artists spend the necessary time to craft each image with precision and detail.